 and ideally only contain isolated, focused changes.
 Similar to the tag names we

-sometimes keep version branches around to support older releases with names
+sometimes keep version branches around to support older releases with names like

 For remotes we use

-origin and for all other remotes the GitHub
+origin and for all other remotes the GitHub (or

-(or GitLab, BitBucket, etc.) username of the remote owner.
+GitLab, BitBucket, etc.) username of the remote owner.

-upstream means the
+upstream means the main

-main project on GitHub and
+project on GitHub and

 origin is my personal fork where I push feature

 branches, which will turn into PRs against the